Retro-Devils/Mugen-Pi-4/README.md

 # How do I configure controls? (for games other than mugen)

 - Open pixel desktop
 - Go to menu/games .
 Then click qjoypad .
 - Click on qjoypad icon in system tray .
 - Click add layout .
 - Name layout same as exe name .
 Example want mugen controls name mugen then name mugen exes mugen.exe.
 THIS IS CASE SENSITIVE.
 - Click quick set .
 - Press button want to map then button your mapping to.
 Example want a button to be left click, press a then left click.
 - Repeat this for all buttons you want mapped .
 - When finished click save .
 - Go back to retropie.
 Restart es and load game .

 # How do I config controls for new/added mugen?

+*Direct exe launch
 - Have a keyboard plugged in

-- Open pixe. (in retropie press f4 then type startx hit enter)
+- Open pixel. (in retropie press f4 then type startx hit enter)

-- Find and rename you exe to mugen.exe.
+- Find and rename your mugens.exe exe to mugen.exe.
+- Exit desktop and return to retropie . ( start/quit/exit-to-command-line then type emulationstation hit enter)
+- With keyboard attached open mugen in retropie .
+- Go to Options
+- Turn Joysticks OFF for both players .
+- Go to input config for player 1.
+- Configure buttons with controller.
+Repeat for player 2.
+- Go back to options and save your configuration.
+- *If you dont like the controls still follow steps below
+- Open pixel. (in retropie press f4 then type startx hit enter)
 - Click start/games/qjoypad .
 Then double click qjoy icon(little blue controller) in tray .
 - Select mugen layout in qjoypad.
 Click clear, then click quick set .
 - Press the button you want to be escape then press escape.
-Then done.
+- Repeat for all buttons youll use it mugen.
 - Repeat this for player 2.
 Then click update.

-- Exit desktop and return to retropie . ( start/quit/exit-to-command-line then type emulationstation hit enter)

-- With keyboard attached open mugen in retropie .

-- Go to Options

-- Turn Joysticks ON for both players .

-- Go to joystick config for player 1.
-Configure joystick.
-Repeat for player 2.

-- Go back to options and save your configuration.

 # Where/how do I get mugens?